Blazon of the Albero lineage of Aragon.

 Classification: Interpreted, Lineage and Coat of arms.

-Bibliography, Bordure, Charged, Party per fess, De bibliotheca, Outlined in sable, In black and white, Coat of arms, Genealogy, Gules, Illuminated, Interpreted, Castilian language, Lineage, Semi-circular, Eight, Or, Century XVII, Saltire, Freehand, One and Vair ancient.
+Argote de Molina, Gonzalo, Azure, Bibliography, Bordure, Charged, Heraldry and heralds, Party per fess, Cross, De bibliotheca, Outlined in sable, In black and white, Coat of arms, Genealogy, Personal, Gules, Illuminated, Interpreted, Castilian language, Lineage, Semi-circular, Metal beaten, Eight, Or, Argent, Without divisions, Century XVII, Saltire, Freehand, One and Vair ancient.

 Dr. Antonio Salmerón y Cabañas,